Mary Meachum Freedom Crossing Annual Celebration

 Share this event

-In the early morning hours of May 21, 1855, a small group of enslaved people and their guides crossed the Mississippi River from St. Louis, attempting to reach a route to freedom through Illinois.
+On May 21, 1855, nine enslaved persons including four owned by Henry Shaw along with their guides crossed the Mississippi River from St. Louis.
+They were attempting to reach the route to freedom through Illinois in the early morning hours.
 Accompanying them was Mary Meachum, a free woman of color, the widow of a prominent black clergyman.
+Unfortunately, bounty hunters awaited them and were soon captured.
+The location of this historic event on the banks of the Mississippi River is memorialized today as the Mary Meachum Freedom Crossing.
 In December 2001, the Meachum site was dedicated as part of the National Park Service’s Underground Railroad Network to Freedom.
+The attempted escapes by some of those enslaved by Henry Shaw mark Tower Grove House as a site on the National Park Service’s Underground Railroad Network to Freedom as of fall 2023.

 Saturday, September 20 | Missouri Botanical Garden